The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - There are no restrictions on the number of virtual machines that can run on each properly licensed vSphere 5.5 processor.

-- There are no restrictions on the number of vCPUs per virtual machine.
-You can configure up to the maximum number of vCPUs per virtual machine as specified in the vSphere 5.5 Configuration Maximums Guide.
+- You can configure up to the maximum number of vCPUs per virtual machine as specified in the vSphere 5.5 Configuration Maximums Guide.

 - The vSphere 5.5 Hypervisor retains the 8 vCPU/virtual machine limit.